& Training to be Hypnotherapist

 What is the difference between cognitive-behavioural hypnotherapy and CBT?
 Can I call myself a Cognitive-Behavioural Therapist if I have your diploma?

-No. Cognitive-behavioural hypnotherapy is a modality of hypnotherapy and not classed as a CBT training.
+No. Cognitive-behavioural hypnotherapy is a modality of hypnotherapy and not classed as a full CBT training.
 Both approaches share similar theories and concepts and therefore complement each other well.
 Cognitive-behavioural hypnotherapy also assimilates certain evidence-based techniques from CBT.
 Similarly, another major modality of hypnotherapy, “hypno-analysis”, draws upon theories, concepts, and techniques from psychoanalysis.
-However, this is a hypnotherapy diploma and not a CBT practitioner training.
+However, this is a hypnotherapy diploma and not a full CBT practitioner training.
 You will, nevertheless, learn about certain aspects of CBT during the training, of course.

 Do you teach Ericksonian hypnotherapy?